-- (c) Locate local shopping and community facilities plus associated car parking adjacent to the access of the site from School Lane; and - (d) Mitigate impact on heritage assets including Hoath, Rushbourne And Tile Lodge conservation area.

-- (a) Provide sustainable urban drainage measures; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area H2: Hoath Farmlands set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide a substantial landscape buffer to the north of the site to provide visual separation between development and surrounding countryside; and - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape.
+- (c) Locate local shopping and community facilities plus associated car parking adjacent to the access of the site from School Lane; and - (d) Mitigate impact on heritage assets including Hoath, Rushbourne And Tile Lodge conservation area. - 3.
+Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide sustainable urban drainage measures; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area H2: Hoath Farmlands set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide a substantial landscape buffer to the north of the site to provide visual separation between development and surrounding countryside; and - (e) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape.